The Young Women's Network Committee are here to help raise the voices of the network and grow together.

 Catherine Devine ACA

 Catherine has recently qualified as a Chartered Accountant.
 However, the path that she took to her position today isn’t exactly the conventional route of most!
 Catherine joined BDO’s audit department in 2014, fresh out of school at the age of 18 and completed the Higher-Level Apprenticeship with Accounting Technicians Ireland.
 During this time, Catherine deservedly achieved Apprentice of the year NI and GQ’s Apprentice of the year UK, (while also taking part in an advertising campaign with Direct NI to promote apprenticeships!)
 In 2016, Catherine passed the IATI exams and continued on her path with Chartered Accountants Ireland and BDO.
-Fast forward six years and she has gained numerous new experiences, including a period of work in London and Mauritius, “I am so excited to start my role as a Young Women’s Network committee member.
+Fast forward six years and she has gained numerous new experiences, including a period of work in London and Mauritius.
+Catherine now works as a Senior Associate at HannawayCA.
+“I am so excited to start my role as a Young Women’s Network committee member.
 It is a privilege for me to be a part of this great network of support for young women”.

 Trinity College, Psychology Student